JJTech357/Anime-Character-Report_Power-BI/README.md

 Or Access Live Report here : https://app.fabric.microsoft.com/view?r=eyJrIjoiMmRlMGEzZTYtMGRhMy00MWY5LTg3OWQtYTdlM2IyYjMzOTNjIiwidCI6IjA4M2VhMWE4LTNkMjYtNDQyYy04ZDNlLWRmZmMyYmM5OWJkNyJ9

 📝 Overview

 This interactive Power BI report showcases an in-depth profile view of popular anime characters using a combination of visual, textual, and web-linked data.
 The report emphasizes user-friendly exploration by allowing users to select characters through image thumbnails, enabling a visually intuitive search experience.

-🔍 Key Features
+🔍 Key Features:-
 Visual Character Selection (Image-based Search).
 Word Cloud - Based on the text in Character Description.
 Page Navigation Buttons ( Ctrl + Left CLick to use).

 A key highlight of the report is the interactive character image table on the left panel.